 - Difficulties in processing spoken information, with greater skill at understanding visual cues.
 In other words, show your son or daughter how to do something or what you want them to do by means of pictures, signs or actions, rather than telling them. - Speech and language disorders which can be frustrating for both the person with PWS and the listener.
-These vary considerably from one person to another.
-You can find out more about these in the article on Speech and Language in Prader-Willi syndrome. - Difficulties with short term memory, but a good long term memory; ie they may forget something learned only a few days or even minutes or hours before, but can remember significant events, such as journeys and celebrations, from a long time ago, and in quite a lot of detail.
+These vary considerably from one person to another. - Difficulties with short term memory, but a good long term memory; ie they may forget something learned only a few days or even minutes or hours before, but can remember significant events, such as journeys and celebrations, from a long time ago, and in quite a lot of detail.